dsim994/Pitch-Perfect/README.md

 2 View Controller Scenes:

-* __RecordSoundsViewController__ : When the app is launched the user is presented with a microphone image as a record button.
+* __RecordSoundsViewController__ : When app is launched the user is presented with a microphone image as a record button.
 Pressing this starts an audio recording session and presents a pause and stop button.
-When the pause button is pressed, a play button is displayed that starts the recording where they left off.
-When the stop button is clicked, the app completes the recording and a segue is triggered to PlaySoundsViewController.
+When pause button is pressed, a play button is displayed that starts recording where they left off.
+When stop button is pressed, the app completes recording and  segue is triggered to PlaySoundsViewController.

 * __PlaySoundsViewController__ : Contains six buttons to play the recorded sound file with different effects related to the button image.
-A stop button is displayed at the bottom which ends your session and directs you back to the recording screen.
+The stop button is displayed at the bottom which ends your session and directs you back to the RecordSoundsViewController to begin a new recording.

 ### Requirements
 * Xcode 10